How to Create Angular Reusable Components

 </div>

-Save the changes and you will be able to see the two data lists and their total count rendered in the application.
+Save the changes to see the two data lists and their total count rendered in the application.

-The source code from this tutorial is available on GitHub.
+The source code for this tutorial is available on GitHub.

 Jscrambler